 The individual who has reported the experienced Sexual Misconduct, whether a university student, University employee, or third party has the right to choose whether or not to file a complaint resulting in a Title IX Investigation.
-Upon receiving a report of Sexual Misconduct, OIIE shall contact the relevant individual(s) to offer support resources, schedule an optional, in-person meeting in order to discuss Interim Measures, and explain options regarding how to proceed.
+Upon receiving a report of Sexual Misconduct, OIIE shall contact the relevant individual(s) to offer support resources, schedule an optional, in-person meeting in order to discuss Supportive Measures, and explain options regarding how to proceed.
 In situations where the university determines that a report raises a significant risk to public safety, the university may proceed with an Investigation even where the Reporting Party chooses not to proceed or participate in the Investigation.
 The university will communicate this decision to the Reporting Party.

-- 2. Jurisdiction: The university has jurisdiction over Title IX complaints made in connection with University programs and activities.
+2. Jurisdiction: The university has jurisdiction over Title IX complaints made in connection with University programs and activities.
 This Policy applies to all members of the university Community, including students, faculty, and staff.
 It also applies to university guests, contractors, and other third parties acting for or on behalf of the university.
 The university may amend this Policy from time to time.
-Further, the Title IX Coordinator with the approval of the General Counsel, may from time to time make revisions and updates to this Policy to comply with applicable laws, regulations and governmental guidance and any amendments thereto. - 3.
-Notice and Next Steps: Once the university receives notice of an allegation of Sexual Misconduct, it will take prompt action, in accordance with its internal procedures (https://www.towson.edu/inclusionequity/titleix/) to investigate or otherwise try to determine what occurred.
-This obligation applies to reports of Sexual Misconduct regardless of whether a parallel law enforcement Investigation or action is pending or whether a formal complaint is filed.
-The university strives to issue decisions regarding whether the reported conduct constitutes Sexual Misconduct within a reasonable period of time.
-The university should document circumstances which impact its ability to complete an investigation or issue a decision.
+Further, the Title IX Coordinator with the approval of the General Counsel, may from time to time make revisions and updates to this Policy to comply with applicable laws, regulations and governmental guidance and any amendments thereto.